deploymentofdevops/deploymentofdevops/_pages/devops.md

 So why does it always cause so much comment around what it is?

-Purists commenting that it is the combining of people with different skills sets into a single team working together.
+Purists commenting that it is the combining of people with different skill sets into a single team working together.
 Others reporting that they are now called DevOps yet they are still doing the same role as they were as systems administrators and so many different variants in between.

 ## So who is right?